Identity Abroad

 Resources

-Understanding of sexual orientation and gender identity may differ depending on where in the world you are traveling.
-Going abroad can also present the opportunity to think about LGBT+ identity in a whole new way.
+Understanding of sexual orientation, gender identity, and gender expression may differ depending on where in the world you are traveling.
+Going abroad can thus present the opportunity to think about LGBTIA+ identity in a whole new way.
 Before going abroad, determine your own individual needs and request information on how these can be met.
 It is also helpful to consider the following:

 • What does LGBT+ expression look like in my destination?
 How does this differ from what I'm used to?